papageo-dev/Web_Services_and_Transactions/README.md

 # Web Services Report

 The available Web Services and their fuctions/operations are:
  **1. Number Conversion Service (Number Conversion)**
      - Convert number to plain text
      - Convert number to dollars text
  **2. Fax Machine Error Checking Service (InterFax)**
      - Display the error description of a Fax machine based on input error code
      - File type control supported by Fax devices
  **3. Chemical Structure / Properties Search Service (MassSpecAPI)**
-     - Searchof chemical elements/structures in a public database(ChemSpider), based on the initial letter
+     - Search of chemical elements/structures in a public database(ChemSpider), based on the initial letter

 *More details about website implementation and Web Services management can be found in the “Web_Services_Report.pdf” file.*